What Does "BOOKMARK" Mean? The Complete Bookmark Definition

 BOOKMARK in NYT Connections #1123 — Why Did It Appear?

 In NYT Connections puzzle #1123 on 2026-04-14, BOOKMARK appeared in the Yellow group, the hardest category titled “THINGS STORED BY A BROWSER.”
 The other words in the group were CACHE, COOKIE, and HISTORY, all of which are data a browser keeps.
-That makes BOOKMARK meaning in word games a little tricky, because the clue is not about reading materials at all but about internet storage.
+That makes a little tricky, because the clue is not about reading materials at all but about internet storage.